fabiospampinato/picorpc/spec.md

 | `-6` | `Invalid params`      | Generic error about the parameters provided for the procedure        |
 | `-7` | `Failed execution`    | Generic error when executing the procedure                           |

-## Batching

-Sending multiple requests at once to the server is supported too, and it's done by sending multiple request objects in a single array, to which the server replies with an equal number of response objects in an array, potentially in a different order.

-If the request is malformed, or if there is any other problem that prevents the server from knowing how many requests are being performed in a single batch, or if the number of requeests is 0, then the server must respond with a single unsuccessful response object.

 ## Examples

 The following are some example requests and responses, to more practically illustrate how the protocol works.